 The Compensation Committee reviews a comprehensive tally sheet compiled internally to review all elements of the named executive officers' compensation.
 The Committee noted that there are no amounts payable to the NEOs under severance or change in control arrangements, unlike many of the executive officers of the companies in the Compensation Peer Group.
 The tally sheets reviewed include all of the information that is reflected in the Summary Compensation Table as well as amounts and descriptions of perquisites not required to be specifically identified by SEC regulations, generally due to the fact that the amount of such items is not deemed material under applicable SEC regulations.
 The review by the Compensation Committee analyzes how changes in any element of compensation would impact other elements.
-Such analysis has become an important component in the Compensation Committee's review of executive compensation as various components, including perquisites, are deemed by the Compensation Committee to be important elements of an executive's overall compensation.
+Such analysis has become an important component in the Compensation Committee to be important elements of an executive's overall compensation.
 This also allows the Compensation Committee to make compensation decisions and evaluate management recommendations based upon a complete analysis of an executive's total compensation.